-Documentation must show a minimum of three proposals were sought even if a lesser number respond.
+Documentation must show a minimum of three proposals were sought even if a lesser number respond; a tabulation of bids must be issued.
 Repair and/or

 replacement work requires the issuance of a construction contract for a contractor to be paid.
 Designers

-shall include the bid tab with the prepared construction contract documents.
-Contracts for state agencies, ACCS and
+shall attach the bid tab and the Owner's Declaration of Emergency to the prepared construction contract documents.
+Contracts for state agencies and

-PSCA-funded projects must be submitted to DCM for review.
-Contracts for locally-funded K-12 projects must be submitted
+PSCA-funded emergency projects must be submitted to DCM for review.
+Contracts for fully locally-funded K-12 emergency projects must be submitted

-- When a declared-emergency project is under DCM jurisdiction the only exceptions are the request for qualifications
+- When a declared-emergency project is within DCM's jurisdiction the only exceptions to normal project requirements are the request for qualifications

 PSCA-funded projects and all public and private K-12 projects are submitted to DCM for plan review which

 requires payment of plan review fees.
-O/A Agreements and contracts for state agencies, ACCS and
+O/A Agreements and contracts for state agencies and

 PSCA-funded projects are submitted to DCM for review which requires payment of contract document administration fees.

-Repair and/or replacement work for state agencies, ACCS, PSCA-funded projects and locally-funded K-12 projects
+Repair and/or replacement work for state agencies, PSCA-funded projects and locally-funded K-12 projects

 requires a DCM Inspector-facilitated pre-construction conference, and the construction is inspected by DCM